latra/wow-voiceover-esES-web/README.md

 You can find Spanish generation examples on the [repository webpage](https://latra.github.io/wow-webvoices-esES) and provide some feedback about the quality.

-The Voice Clonning Dataset used is based on World of Warcraft NPC voices, availables on [WoWHead](https://www.wowhead.com/classic/es/sounds), and some additions from Warcraft 3.
+The Voice Clonning Dataset used is based on World of Warcraft NPC voices, availables on [WoWHead](https://www.wowhead.com/classic/es/sounds), and some additions, mixes, and modifications to improve the results

 ### You can download the Voices dataset that I'm using [HERE](https://github.com/latra/wow-webvoices-esES/releases/tag/v0.1.0)

 ## Voice Generation